-You have been selected by your District Deputy Grand Master to this prominent position because of the skills, knowledge, and leadership you have shown in your District.
-As the committeeman for the Masonic Leadership Training Committee, you are required to present the material in this program.
-It contains valuable, relevant material compiled by resolute Brothers who wish to see our Fraternity remain strong well into the future.
-When presenting this material remember the value of group discussions.
-The Masonic Leadership Training Manual and PowerPoint presentations are designed to give you discussion points to stimulate class discussion.
-You should view your role as much a facilitator as an instructor.
+You were selected for this prominent position by your District Deputy Grand Master because of the skills, knowledge, and leadership you have demonstrated in your District.
+As the Committeeman for the Masonic Leadership Training Committee, you are required to present the material in this program.
+It contains valuable, relevant information compiled by dedicated Brothers who want to ensure our Fraternity remains strong for the future.

+When presenting this material, remember the value of group discussions.
+The Masonic Leadership Training Manual and PowerPoint presentations are designed to provide discussion points to stimulate class participation.
+View your role as both a facilitator and an instructor.

-As the Chairman of this important committee in your District, you should be promoting the program in each Lodge in your District, at Masonic Association meetings, and at any Schools of Instruction.
-Try not to miss an opportunity to promote and present the program.
-Communicating the benefits of the program to each Brother will help the program succeed and improve in the future.
-You will also be provided Grand Lodge Publications for sale for those Brothers who do not have them at hand.
-If we book a workshop we will conduct that workshop, we will do everything in our power not to cancel.
-You are to make sure the Workshop forms are filled out correctly and legibly.
-How can we give a Brother credit for his time, if we cannot read his name, his office, or member number on the forms?
+As Chairman of this important committee in your District, you should be promoting the program in each Lodge, at Masonic Association Meetings, and at any Schools of Instruction.
+Seize every opportunity to present and promote the program.
+Communicating the benefits of this program to each Brother will help it succeed and improve moving forward.
+You will also have Grand Lodge Publications available for purchase for Brothers who do not have them.

+If a workshop is scheduled, we will conduct that workshop, and we will do everything in our power not to cancel.
+Please ensure that the Workshop Forms are completed correctly and legibly.
+How can we give a Brother credit for his time if we cannot read his name, office, or membership number on the forms?

-As the District Committeeman you will be required to maintain regular communication with your Zone Chairman who will inform you of the upcoming Zone events so you can communicate them to the Lodges in your District.
-You should be aware of Brothers in your District who are knowledgeable in fraternal matters and recruit them to assist you with delivering the program in your District.
+As the District Committeeman, you will be required to maintain regular communication with your Zone Chairman, who will inform you of upcoming Zone events so you can relay them to the Lodges in your District.
+Be aware of Brothers in your District who are knowledgeable in fraternal matters and consider recruiting them to help deliver the program.